 Controlling household dust is a multifaceted challenge that requires both knowledge and skill.
 To be effective, you need to understand where the dust in your home originates and apply the appropriate prevention and cleaning techniques.
-But that doesn't mean it should be a labor-intensive project -- with the right household adjustments, much of the dust control will take care of itself.
+But that doesn't mean it should be a labor-intensive project.
+With the right adjustments, much of the dust control will take care of itself.

-Dust and dirt from outside is frequently carried in on shoes.
+Dust and dirt from outside are frequently carried in the home by way of your shoes.
 Place a heavy duty welcome mat outside your door and encourage guests to use it before coming in.
 You may also want to ask guests to remove their shoes before coming inside.
 Place a small rug or runner inside the door, as well, to capture any dust the welcome mat misses.

 Dust loves clutter, so get rid of it.
 Dispose of or donate items you don't need and keep knick-knacks and tchotchkes to a minimum.
 Box items stored on closet shelves to keep dust out of them and keep the floor clear so it is easier to vacuum.
 Clothes constantly shed small dust as their fibers deteriorate, so store clothes you rarely wear in

 Because it collects dead skin cells while you sleep and fibers from sheets and blankets, your bed is a major source of dust in your home.
 To reduce dust, change your bed sheets

 As much fun as furry companions are, their shedding and pet dander create dust.
 Minimize this by brushing dogs and cats regularly and bathing them periodically.
 Your vet can tell you how often to bath your pet and what shampoo to use based on his or her breed and skin traits.
 Covered cat litter boxes also reduce dust.

 Close Those Windows